subhu-darkknight72/OperatingSystems_Lab/README.md

 Note: Ignore race conditions for now as they will be addressed in the next assignment.

 ## Assignment 4 : push-updates mechanism using threads.
-A <code>push update</code> mechanism using multiple <code>threads</code> for a social media website, where updates from friends are received and sorted based on time or priority.
+A <code>push update mechanism</code> using multiple <code>threads</code> for a social media website, where updates from friends are received and sorted based on time or priority.
 The threads and their functionalities are specified.
+- **Main thread :** loads a static graph of Github developers, and each node maintains a wall queue and a feed queue, with a variable indicating priority or chronological reading order, and creates userSimulator, readPost, and pushUpdate threads.
+- **Main thread :**
+- **Main thread :**
+- **Main thread :**

+## Assignment 1 : shell scripting and shell commands
 - **Question 1:** A <code>iterative TCP server</code> to allow client programs to get the system date and time from the server.
 The client displays the date and time on the screen, and terminates.
 - **Question 2:** Write a simple TCP iterative server and client to evaluate arithmetic expressions

-## Assignment 1 : shell scripting and shell commands
-- **Main thread :** loads a static graph of Github developers, and each node maintains a wall queue and a feed queue, with priority or chronological reading order, and creates userSimulator, readPost, and pushUpdate threads.
-- **Main thread :**
-- **Main thread :**
-- **Main thread :**

 <!-- .
 ## Instruction